lisawim/ElCiPFASST/tutorial.md

 ### 1.2 Kirchhoff's laws

 There are two laws formulated by Gustav Kirchhoff.
 The first law, the _current law_, states that the sum of currents flowing in a node is equal to the sum of currents flowing out of a node.
-Another equivalent formulation of this law is that the sum of all currents that come together at a node are zero:
+Another equivalent formulation of this law is that the sum of all currents that come together at a node is zero:

 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?\sum_{k=1}^{n}I_{k}=0" title="https://latex.codecogs.com/svg.image?\sum_{k=1}^{n}I_{k}=0" />